Why philosophy?

 While it's true that I've always been argumentative, as my family would avow, I would like to say that my main philosophical characteristic has been, since childhood, a commitment to (initially) defending and (later) discovering what is morally right and what is true.
 It was always difficult for me to take anything at face value and I always took issue with (had some doubts about) one or more aspects of any explanation that was given to me (whether in textbooks or by authority figures).
-My verbal and analytic abilities outweighed my math and science skills, due IMHO, to an unfortunate math/science education, and so I was able to most satisfyingly develop my thoughts verbally.
-I had a keen ability to interpret original philosophical texts when finally exposed to them in college and enjoyed picking them apart and expanding on their ideas.
-My philosophy classes in as an undergrad were exhilarating.
-After solo teaching for a year after my MA, I knew it was the career for me.
-There's lots about academia that is troubling, but all in all, I think it best supports my autonomy.
+In a high school Catholic morality class, my teacher (a former nun) wrote in my required class journal that I should consider pursuing philosophy, where she thought my questions would get more thoughtful answers (!) .
+I was planning on pursuing science at that point, but her suggestion stuck with me and I enrolled in philosophy classes throughout my undergraduate education.
+They were exhilarating and rewarding.
+I had many competing interests (especially music) that led me to pursue other things, but I eventually found my way back to philosophy.
+I will say that solo teaching for a year after my MA had a huge impact on my decision to make philosophy a career.
+Certainly there's lots about academia that is troubling, but all in all, I think it best supports my autonomy.
 I greatly value getting to spend my time examining relevant societal and moral issues more deeply, conversing about them with others, and attempting to help my students to do the same.

 Biographical Details